About Irish Flag Shot

 Trust me, anyone who takes this shot will be talking about it for years to come.

 How do you make an Irish flag shot?

 Layered shots are always fun to put together, and their success hinges on two main points:

 1 – Getting the right color and consistency for each layer of the drink.

 To make sure your shot looks just like an Irish flag, you’ll need to track down these three drinks:

 - First layer: Creme de Menthe (make sure it’s the green color, not clear)

-- Second layer: Baileys Original Irish Cream
+- Second layer: Baileys Irish Cream

-- Third Layer: Grand Marnier (orange flavor)
+- Third Layer: Grand Marnier Orange Liqueur

 For the first and second layer, there really are no substitutions.
 You will need the rich green hue of the Creme de Menthe as well as the chemical reaction that ensues when the Baileys Original Irish Cream comes into contact with it.
 When these two drinks touch, the Irish cream will curdle and thicken, which is what makes the layers you see possible.